-The terms "natural" and "real" are not regulated by the FDA and are overused for many ingredients, naturally-occurring or not.
-Although fruit drinks and other drinks often contain labels advertising the vitamins and minerals in the drinks and describing "natural" and "real" ingredients, remember that not one of these sugary drinks occurs in nature and most contain ingredients that are manufactured in a lab.
+The terms "natural" and "real" are not regulated by the FDA and are overused for many ingredients.
+Although many sugary drinks contain front-of-package messages highlighting their vitamin and mineral content and describing "natural" and "real" ingredients, remember that not one of these sugary drinks occurs in nature and most contain ingredients that are manufactured in a lab.

 What about all the positive steps these companies are taking, such as introducing "better for you" products and donating money to noble causes in the community?

 The introduction of "better for you" products and donations to causes do much more for the company than for the consumer or recipients of charitable giving.
 Our research shows that while companies get credit for making "better for you" products, exposure to sugary drinks and energy drinks marketing is high for children and even higher for teens.
 We must remember that companies are out for a profit, and at the end of the day it's the bottom line that they care about most, not our children or communities.
 When companies like Coca-Cola donate money to special causes they do so because they want their brand associated with something good, which increases positive public perception about the brand and often results in increased sales.
 Soda companies, for example, spend millions donating to the cause to end childhood obesity (in itself a contradiction) but they will spend millions more than that bragging about it by advertising the good deed to the public.
 If a company truly wanted to help fight obesity, they wouldn't spend hundreds of millions of dollars relentlessly marketing unhealthy products to children, and they certainly wouldn't spend more money bragging about doing good than actually doing good.

 How was this study funded?